[SURVEY RESULTS] The 2024 edition of State of Software Modernization market report is published!

 There are several points to check to prepare a roadmap that includes all requirements.
 Here's our recommended list of stages to follow, with additional advice on how to execute them.

-1. Assess current state
+1. Identify current inefficiencies

 To-do:

-2. Define vision and objectives
+2. Set clear business and tech objectives

 To-do:

-3. Identify key initiatives
+3. Identify key initiatives for your digital transformation journey

 To-do:

-4. Prioritize initiatives
+4. Prioritize initiatives for maximum impact

 The most mature organizations understand that a strategic digital framework is necessary to identify areas where they can take advantage of the benefits of digital transformation. - Dataversity